-Use limit orders which allow you to set the bid or ask price

-at which you are willing to buy or sell.
+Use limit orders which allow you to set the bid or ask price at which you are willing at which you are willing to buy or sell.
 You will not pay any more, or sell for any less, than your limit price.

-Be aware of international trading times and market
+Be aware of international trading times and market closures.

-closures.
 ETFs with significant exposure to overseas markets tend to trade better when the foreign market is open at the same time as the market in Australia, where possible.

 ETFs can be purchased on ASX just like buying shares.
 In the same manner you buy shares in a company, you acquire 'units' in an ETF.

+\AEST or AEDT dependent on the time of year.

 Next steps